skynettoday/skynet-today/_posts/briefs/2019-10-21-openai-rubiks-cube.md

    <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Robot hand that can learn with model-based RL, in the real world, in just a few hours of training.
 And it turns out model-based RL can solve tasks that are very hard for model-free RL.<a href="https://t.co/b56dnqZRTa">https://t.co/b56dnqZRTa</a><a href="https://t.co/YqP48svpiB">https://t.co/YqP48svpiB</a><br>w/ A. Nagabandi, K. Konolige, <a href="https://twitter.com/Vikashplus?ref_src=twsrc%5Etfw">@Vikashplus</a> <a href="https://t.co/Yr6kAsE6vQ">pic.twitter.com/Yr6kAsE6vQ</a></p>&mdash; Sergey Levine (@svlevine) <a href="https://twitter.com/svlevine/status/1177434279795515392?ref_src=twsrc%5Etfw">September 27, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-   The specific tasks of this work may not be as challenging as manipulating a Rubik’s cube, but works like this do bring into question the value of such long training times that and huge computational resources as the best route to general-purpose robots.
+   The specific tasks of this work may not be as challenging as manipulating a Rubik’s cube, but works like this do bring into question the value of months-long training times that require huge computational resources as the best route to general-purpose robots.

 5. Large team